Shuruburu/Magma_ocean/README.md

-Heyoo, This is an offical gitHub of project on atmosphere modelling of magma rocky planets The project was propsed by Sean Jordan
+Heyoo, This is an offical gitHub of project on atmosphere modelling of magma rocky planets \n The project was propsed by Sean Jordan \n
-The author is Jan Jerzy Sokal